CCupido24/Python_Notes/README.md

 Argument:
 An argument is an object or an expression passed to a function — added between the opening and closing parentheses — when it is called.

+Indentation:
+Python relies on indentation to indicate blocks of code.
+A colon at the end of a line is a signal that a new indented block of code will follow.
+So, when no indented block is found after the final colon, the code execution stops and an IndentationError is thrown